vmware-tanzu/pinniped/GOVERNANCE.md

 In that new subdirectory, create a `README.md` containing the core proposal.
 Include other files as necessary to help support understanding of the feature.

-To make your new proposal know to all other contributors, please send a link to your new proposal PR on the Kubernetes Slack in [#pinniped](https://kubernetes.slack.com/archives/C01BW364RJA) or via the [Pinniped mailing list](mailto:project-pinniped@googlegroups.com).
+To make your new proposal known to all other contributors, please send a link to your new proposal PR on the Kubernetes Slack in [#pinniped](https://kubernetes.slack.com/archives/C01BW364RJA) or via the [Pinniped mailing list](mailto:project-pinniped@googlegroups.com).

 Author(s) of proposals for major changes will give a time period of no less than five (5) working days for comment and remain cognizant of popular observed world holidays.

-A proposal must be sponsored (or co-authored) by at least one maintainer.
-If you need to find a maintainer to sponsor your proposal, then reach out via Slack or the mailing list with a description of the problem statement.
+If you don't already have a maintainer to sponsor your proposal, then reach out via Slack or the mailing list with a description of the problem statement.
 If one or more of the maintainers agrees that the problem statement is within the scope of the project (see [SCOPE.md](SCOPE.md)) and is appropriate to be addressed by a proposal, then a maintainer will be assigned as your proposal's sponsor.
 The sponsor can provide you with support during